lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

 1. in each district, the party that has allocated the higher sum of candidates' strength will win all the seats in that district;
-2. neither party knows the composition of strong/weak candidates the opposing party will allocate to each district;
-3. both parties seek to maximise the total number of seats they expect to win.
+2. both parties seek to maximise the total number of seats they expect to win.

 (those with a background in game theory may recognise this as a variant of the [Blotto game](https://en.wikipedia.org/wiki/Blotto_game)).